dulnan/vuetamin/README.md

 loop a method is only called once.

 ## Why not...?
-There are several ways to share data among multiple components.
+There are several ways to share data across multiple components.
 And for most cases they are more than enough and perform very well.

 ### Vuex